sp4ce-cowboy/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `unicash.jar` from [coming soon]().
+2. Download the latest `unicash.jar` from this link --> [coming soon]().

-3. Copy the file to the folder you want to use as the _home folder_ for your UniCa$h.
+3. Copy the file to the folder you want to use as the _home folder_ for UniCa$h.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar unicash.jar` command to run the application.